jhu-bids/TermHub/docs/developer.md

 #### How to do a version update
 1. Update the version in `frontend/src/env.js`
 2. Tag the version in GitHub: `git tag VERSION; git push --tags`

+### Periodic maintenance
+#### Updating auth token
+The environmental variable `PALANTIR_ENCLAVE_AUTHENTICATION_BEARER_TOKEN` needs to be updated every 6 months.
+To do so, Maya Choudhury or Mariam Deacy.
+They will provide one.
+This then needs to get updated for all devs in their `env/.env`, and then that file should be copied and pasted into the `ENV_FILE` variable on GitHub.
+To do this, go to the [GitHub actions secrets page](https://github.com/jhu-bids/TermHub/settings/secrets/actions), scroll down to "repository secrets" , edit `ENV_FILE`, paste the contents there, and save.